Drug Diversion in South Australia

 - smoking cannabis in private

 - possessing equipment related to drug use (for example, pipes, bongs), or

 - cultivating a cannabis plant.

-Under the Controlled Substances Act 1984, the Police Drug Diversion Initiative (PDDI) aims to divert people aged 16 years or over who commit minor drug offences into the health system instead of the justice system.
+Under the Controlled Substances Act 1984, the Police Drug Diversion Initiative (PDDI) diverts people aged 16 years or over who commit minor drug offences into the health system instead of having them go through the justice system.

-Drug and Alcohol Services SA is responsible for co-ordinating the program which is provided in partnership with Anglicare SA.
-It is only available to those charged with drug offences.
-It is not available for other offences even where drug use is a part of the offending.
+Drug and Alcohol Services SA is responsible for co-ordinating the program, which is only available to those charged only with drug offences.
+It is not available to someone who has been charged with a number of offences including drug offences.

-This form of drug diversion in South Australia offers early intervention strategies for those who have been caught with a small amount of illegal drugs intended for personal use (except cannabis).
+This form of drug diversion in South Australia offers early intervention strategies for those who have been caught with a small amount of illegal drugs (other than cannabis) intended for personal use.
 The police must refer allegations of simple possession to this service and the referral operates as a stay of proceedings.